orvi-tmp/learning-c-with-pebble/chapter08.md

 ### Freeing up Memory ###

 Dynamically creating memory with `malloc` is a great way to only take up the memory that your program needs.
-Memory on a Pebble watch is limited, and using pointers in this way is frugal.
+Memory on a Pebble smartwatch is limited, and using pointers in this way is frugal.

 To continue this frugality, memory space that is allocated by your program must also be deallocated by your program.
 To deallocate memory that was allocated with `malloc`, use the `free` function call.
 Here's an example of allocating and immediately freeing up memory: